Meet Our Faculty & Staff

 Emily grew up in Bowling Green, Kentucky, and knew early on that she wanted to be a Montessori educator.
 After obtaining a BBA in Marketing from Loyola College in Maryland, she returned to Loyola to pursue a Masters of Education with a Montessori concentration.
 Emily received her AMI primary certification from the Montessori Education Center of Arizona in Phoenix, Arizona.
 After teaching in Phoenix and Nashville, TN, Emily was in search of a school with a commitment to the AMI philosophy, a strong community and wonderful staff.
 She found just that in Madison Community Montessori and has called Wisconsin home for the past 9 years.
 Emily lives in a one hundred year old purple house in Mount Horeb, WI, with her husband and two daughters, who also attend MCMS.

-Bhavani is very excited to join MCMS in the CHAS program!
+Bhavani is very excited to help open our 3rd Children's House classroom here at MCMS!
 After substituting at MCMS and at other preschools in the Madison area, she discovered her passion for the Montessori approach.
 A webdesigner and PC Hardware Support Specialist in Frankfurt, Germany previously, she is now pursuing her Associate's Degree in Early Childhood Education.

 Having been raised by a Montessori-trained mother, she is very excited to have her own daughter experience MCMS.
 She feels blessed to be able to join this school community as a teacher and parent.
 In her spare time, she loves taking care of the environment, hiking, swimming, camping, baking, cooking, traveling, yoga, Indian dancing and Zumba.